 Thanks for visiting GroupTestWinner!
-I’m Ed and I look forward to bringing you thorough and trustworthy reviews to assist you in researching your purchases.
+I’m Ed and I look forward to bringing you thorough and trustworthy reviews to assist in researching your purchases.

-In 1996 I got my first PC (a Pentium 133MHz with 32MB RAM and Matrox Millenium II graphics).
-Anyone remember the Gateway2000 black and white “cow” boxes?
+In 1996 I got my first PC (a Pentium 133MHz with Matrox Millennium II graphics) from Gateway 2000 in the UK.
+Anyone remember the Gateway black and white “cow” boxes?

-After that I began assembling all my Pcs by hand and upgrading individual components as and when.
-Never really tempted by Apple as I like to be in control.
-I do have an iPhone though which I really like.
+After that I began assembling all my PCs by hand and upgrading individual components as and when.
+I still use a PC to this day.

 E.g. comparing a new range of CPUs and not sure which are quad and which are six core?
 Amazon, bless-em, will display a nice comparison table which leaves out information on clock speed and core count, but does list the weight of the item or size of the box it comes in.

 I don’t know about you but weight is not something I tend to factor in when choosing a CPU!

 Their “Compare with similar items” feature can also be a double edged sword.

 On the plus side I’ve found comparable products that I didn’t know about with a better spec and sometimes also at a lower price.
 But I’ve also spotted products that may at first appear “similar” and better value but can be missing a vital element that is not immediately apparent until you dive deep into the specification details.

 Therefore one of my primary aims on this website is to produce comparison tables that contain the categories that you actually need to consider, backed up with jargon-busting advice and guidance.

 As prices often change daily, where possible I’ll have links to the Amazon website to check on the current price they’re selling an item for.
 If you use my links and go on to buy from Amazon then I’ll get a small commission.
 The price you pay will be the same whichever method you choose.
 I’ve written a little more on this on the Affiliate Disclosure page.